 - Leave firewood at home when you camp; buy or collect firewood on site when permitted

-This summary is accurate to the best of DMF staff abilities as of 30 August 2022.
+This summary is accurate to the best of DMF staff abilities as of February 2026.

 Nebraska Web Resources:

-- Report a tree pest, NE Forest Service
+- Forest Health, NE Forest Service

-- Emerald Ash Borer Information , NE Department of Agriculture
+- Emerald Ash Borer Information, NE Department of Agriculture

 - Prevent the Spread of Emerald Ash Borer, NE Department of Agriculture